 Crisis founders are more innovative and willing to take risks

-The secret of the success of such companies: They are simply more innovative and risk-taking than the competition.
-Successful entrepreneurs understand crises as a necessary “calm before the storm”.
-They use these rest periods to work out ideas and initiate innovations that will spark off when the upswing comes.
-Often times such good business ideas emerge precisely in times of crisis that customers can push through even in difficult times: The secret: If a product or service is really good, the customer says to himself: “I absolutely have to have this product, this service!” - even if you have to save elsewhere.
+The secret of the success of such companies: They are simply more innovative and willing to take risks than the competition.
+Successful entrepreneurs see crises as the necessary “calm before the storm”.
+They use these rest periods to ideas to work out and initiate innovations that will ignite when the upswing comes.
+Such good business ideas often arise precisely in times of crisis, even in difficult times customers can assert themselves: The secret: If a product or a service is really good, the says Customer: “I absolutely have to have this product, this service!” – even if they have to save elsewhere to do so.

 Secret of success being more active than the competition

-But there is a second advantage that companies can take advantage of in difficult times: The crisis has brought about enormous economic upheavals, which are opening up new opportunities, especially for young companies.
-Many potential competitors are afraid to take action, especially in difficult economic times.
+But there is a second advantage that companies can take advantage of in difficult times: the crisis has brought about tremendous economic upheaval, which is creating new opportunities, especially for Boy companies arise.
+However, many potential competitors are in difficult economic times Anxietyto become active.

-In another study, Bain and Company asked 100 managers about the innovative spirit of German companies.
-With sobering results: the respondents emphasize that new products and services are vital for the competitiveness of their company - on a scale from 1 to 7, the average value was 6, but at the same time they only give the inventiveness of their own employer a 4,7 and even grade the structures and processes in-house with a 4,0.
+In another study, Bain and Company has 100 Executives asked about the innovative spirit of German companies.
+With a sobering result: Although the respondents emphasize that new products and services are vital for the competitiveness of their company - on a scale of 1 to 7 the average value was 6, at the same time they only give the inventiveness of their own employer a 4,7 and rate the structures and processes in-house as only 4,0.

 Have courage, don't bury your head in the sand

-So it is worthwhile not to bury your head in the sand, even in times of crisis, but to promote your own ideas.
-Because no matter whether in good or bad times: starting a business is always a risk.
-She always needs the courage to go ahead with her own ideas, because the perfect business idea cannot be bought anywhere.
+So it's worth it, even in times of crisis Head stuck in the sand, but to advance your own ideas.
+Because no matter whether in good times or bad: Business start is always a risk.
+She always needs that Courageto go ahead with your own ideas, because you can't buy the perfect business idea anywhere.
 And it always has to be well thought out and planned.
-So why not start a business now?
+So why not start now?

-A big problem in Germany is still the start-up culture: Germans lack the courage to become self-employed at all, even if there is an abundance of funding, a good infrastructure and sufficient office and commercial space.
-Nevertheless, by international comparison, Germany is not a start-up paradise.
+A big Problem In Germany there is still a start-up culture: the Germans lack the courage to become self-employed at all, even if there are plenty of subsidies, a good infrastructure and sufficient Office – and commercial areas.
+Nevertheless, in international comparison, Germany is not a start-up paradise.

 German founders complain about a bad start-up culture